bhfletcher/ultra96-python-click/README.md

   - Using Ultra96 PYNQ or equivalent install, git "sudo apt install git"
   - git clone https://github.com/focalplane/Ultra96-click.git

-**For SPI bus Mikro LED ring R Click board with PYNQ:**
+**Attaching the click boards:**
   - To attach click board, POWER DOWN ULTRA96 BOARD: "sudo shutdown -h now", then UNPLUG power!
-  - Attach LED ring R Click board in slot that is assocated with /dev/spidev0.1
+  - Attach Click mezzanine board with Click board installed in appropriate slot
-  - Boot up, ssh with user: xilinx, password: xilinx
+  - Power on and boot up, ssh with user: xilinx, password: xilinx then use the boards

+**For SPI bus Mikro Click boards:**
-  - Install Python library spidev with "pip3 install spidev"
+  - "sudo pip3 install spidev"
-  - "cd Ultra96-click" into git folder, then run "python3 spitest.py" for sanity check of spi device
+  - "cd python-click" into git folder, then run "sudo python3 spitest.py" for sanity check of spi device driver
-  - "python3 spi-LedringR-click.py" and watch the lights blink
+  -  If you have an LED Ring R Click board to test in slot 1 "sudo python3 spi-LedringR-click.py"
+  -  Click board slot 1 -> /dev/spidev0.1 , slot 2 -> /dev/spidev1.1

+**For I2C bus Mikro Click boards:**
+  - "sudo apt install python3-smbus"
+  - /dev/i2c-1 is the Ultra96 I2C mux
+  - If PetaLinux is setup to take care of the I2C Mux then Click slot 1 -> /dev/i2c-3, slot 2 -> /dev/i2c-4
+  - To verify things are working and you have an LPS22HB Click board: "sudo python3 i2c-lps22hb-click.py"

 **Good Luck!**